-Parts are made of UV-Protected High-Density Polyethylene (HDPE) - very resistant material that will not rot, crack or peel off.
+Parts are made of UV-Protected High-Density Polyethylene (HDPE) - a very resistant material that will not rot, crack or peel off.

 Tiered raised garden beds - it can be assembled in tiers or as three individual raised garden beds 4 feet (1.2 m) long, 7 inches (18 cm) high with various widths.

 It requires one cubic yard (~0.75 cubic meters) of soil.
-When assembled and filled with the soil, it is very heavy and to move it, one would have to remove the soil and take the tiers apart.
+When assembled and filled with the soil, it is very heavy, and to move it, one would have to remove the soil and take the tiers apart.

-Kit is made from 100% chemical-free naturally rot and insect-resistant North American cedar.
+The kit is made from 100% chemical-free naturally rot and insect-resistant North American cedar.
 Very decorative kit.

-This raised garden bed is very similar to the Lifetime 60069 raised garden bed, except it acts like a small greenhouse - this model has a protective enclosure in the form of the clear vinyl plastic tent for the early start of the plants.
+This raised garden bed is very similar to the Lifetime 60069 raised garden bed, except it acts like a small greenhouse - this model has a protective enclosure in the form of a clear vinyl plastic tent for the early start of the plants.

 Ideal for protecting young plants from late spring and early autumn frost.
 Also, it provides protection from pests like birds and similar.

-If you like DIY activities, replace the vinyl tent with a protective net during summer - net with proper mesh size will protect berries from birds, but will let bees pollinate the flowers.
+If you like DIY activities, replace the vinyl tent with a protective net during summer - a net with proper mesh size will protect berries from birds, but will let bees pollinate the flowers.

 The kit has 4x4 feet (around 1.2x1.2 m), a stackable design, made from UV-protected high-density polyethylene.

-There are many other raised garden bed products on the market today that offer various options to the home gardeners.
+There are many other raised garden bed products on the market today that offer various options to home gardeners.
 They can be rather cheap and put to use in no time.

 Also, remember that the simplest solutions are often the best solutions.